-In the lead-up to summer, National Transport Insurance - Australia’s number one truck insurer - is working with transport operators to raise awareness of the increased risk of truck fires.
+In the lead-up to summer, National Transport Insurance - Australia’s number one truck insurance specialist - is working with transport operators to raise awareness of the increased risk of truck fires.

-NTI CEO Tony Clark said NTI is working with industry to minimise preventable fires with planning and strict maintenance schedules.
+NTI CEO Tony Clark said industry consultation indicated that risks could be minimised with planning and strict maintenance schedules.

 “Unfortunately, a large number of these could have been prevented with better maintenance and inspections,” Mr Clark said.